fromTeal/fromTeal-registry/instructions.md

 <br />

-3. You can start editing the text of the file in the in-browser editor.
+3. You can add your project to the registry by editing the text of the file in the in-browser editor.
 You can use [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/).
 <br />

 ![Step 4 - Edit the file](readme-editing.png)

 <br />

-5. Say why you're proposing the changes, and then click on "Propose file change".
+5. Add a description ("adding team x"), and then click on "Propose file change".

 <br />